Skip to main content

 Why did you choose IU School of Medicine for fellowship training?

 IU School of Medicine has a longstanding depth of experience in liver transplant, with a rapidly growing program that is one of the largest in the Midwest.
-IU School of Medicine also offers the chance to train with a diverse and large group of hepatologists — from world leaders in research on MASLD, alcoholic liver disease, and drug-induced liver injury to staff who have decades of clinical experience managing complex transplant patients — all of whom have been supportive and willing mentors.
+IU School of Medicine also offers the chance to train with a diverse and large group of hepatologists — from world leaders in research on MASLD, alcohol-associated liver disease, and drug-induced liver injury to staff who have decades of clinical experience managing complex transplant patients — all of whom have been supportive and willing mentors.
 IU School of Medicine is also in a unique position — it is the only academic center in the state and therefore provides care for all Hoosiers with liver disease, which offers the chance to serve in the place where I grew up.

 What are your research and career aspirations?